ugochukwu99/NHS-Workforce-Data-Analysis-Using-SQL/Assets/final_project/project_analysis.md

 ![](../screenshots/Task_number_1.png)

+The data shows the workforce composition of Ambulance Staff within NHS.

 ### 2. Task: Write a query to find the total number of staff in each Staff_Group for the year 2009.
 ```